myubi/the-crossing-board/posts/fish-bugs-and-sea-creatures-leaving-animal-crossing-new-horizons-at-the-end-of-may.md

 ---
 author: The Crossing Board
-date: 2022-05-05T10:20:15Z
+date: 2022-05-05T10:20:15.000Z
 draft: true
+title: >-
-title: 'Fish, Bugs and Sea Creatures leaving Animal Crossing: New Horizons at the end of May'
+  Fish, Bugs and Sea Creatures leaving Animal Crossing: New Horizons at the end of May
+_template: blog_post
 ---

 ![](/images/news/unnamed-1.jpg)

 Every month in Animal Crossing: New Horizons, a number of fish, bugs, and sea creatures, become available to catch, or disappear from the ocean, rivers or sky of our islands.